shreeshamahishi/InferneonML/APIDetails.md

 - caseSensitive:  If this is specified as "true" categorical values will be checked in a case-sensitive manner, and case-insensitive otherwise.

-The two-tuple value represents the following:
+The two-tuple return value represents the following:

 - The first element of the tuple is a RDD of descriptive Strings of errors.
 Errors might be found due to inconsistency in the data.
 If no errors are found, this RDD